Xilinx/SDSoC_Examples/cpp/getting_started/dependence_inter/README.md

 ## 1. OVERVIEW
-This is a simple example to demonstrate inter dependence attribute.
+This is a simple example to demonstrate inter dependence attribute using vertical convolution example.
 Using inter dependence attribute user can provide additional dependency details to compiler which allow compiler to perform unrolling/pipelining to get better performance

 ***KEY CONCEPTS:*** Inter Dependence